 Imagine yourself living in ancient Philippines.

 No Christianity, Islam, or any of the modern-day religions.
-Everything you need to survive are literally in front of you–food, clothes, a roof over your head, you name it.
+Everything you need to survive is literally in front of you–food, clothes, a roof over your head, you name it.

 But while things around you seem to be in perfect order, a tidal wave of confusion starts forming in your mind.